Why GAP Coverage Is Essential for Every Vehicle Owner

 Why You Should Get GAP Coverage Through Your Insurance Agent

-Many car dealerships offer GAP coverage at the time of purchase, often for around $500 or more.
+Many car dealerships offer GAP coverage at the time of purchase, often for several hundred dollars added to the financed amount.
 While having the coverage from any source is better than having none at all, purchasing it through your personal auto policy is almost always more affordable.
 The cost to add GAP coverage to your auto policy is typically just a small percentage of your physical damage premium — often significantly less than what a dealer charges.

 There’s another practical advantage, too.
 If your GAP coverage is built into your auto policy, you only have to file one claim when a total loss occurs.
 If you purchased a separate GAP policy from a dealer or third-party website, you’d need to file two separate claims — one with your auto insurer and another with the GAP provider — adding hassle and delay during an already stressful time.